-- (i) mapping the object model into a multimedia database, - (ii) determining the integrity constraints to be enforced, - (iii) mapping the dynamic and functional models into transactions, - (iv) designing the modules of the automated system.
+- 1. mapping the object model into a multimedia database, - 2. determining the integrity constraints to be enforced. - 3. mapping the dynamic and functional models into transactions, - 4. designing the modules of the automated system.

 While the analysis phase determines what the implementation must do, and the system design phase determines how it should be done, the details are determined by the object design phase.
 This will include algorithms and interface specifications for the implementation.
 It is during this phase, that the implementation details as to the specific DBMS to be selected and other packages to be used are determined.
-Rumbaugh et al. [RUMB91] have developed various tools (for example OMTool) for designing certain applications.
+In [2] the authors have developed various tools (for example OMTool) for designing certain applications.
 Such tools need to be adapted for multimedia information systems applications.